Frequently Asked Questions

 Does the system have an automatic wafer handler?

 Yes.
 The system handler is designed for wafers, but our automation team can easily design a custom handler to work with whatever substrate you want to inspect.

 What size range does the wafer loader accommodate?

-The wafer handler can accommodate 2-to-8-inch wafers.
+The wafer loader can accommodate 2-to-8-inch wafers.
 A fully automated wafer handling system is available, and we can custom-build automated handling equipment for non-wafer applications.

 Can the system accommodate edge exclusion?

 Yes.
 The system can accommodate edge exclusion and the exclusion area can be adjusted as necessary.